Reveal-Energy-Services/orchid-python-api/README-dev.md

     - The build process builds both
         - A source distribution (`.tar.gz` file)
         - A binary (wheel) distribution (`.whl` file)
+    - The distribution contains the correct `ReleaseNotes.md` For example one can view the file contents by using the command `vim dist/<package>.tar.gz` or by using an tool like 7-zip.

 ## Install local package